American Sign Language - English Interpreting

 - The Dynamics of the Deaf-Blind Community with Professor Jonathan LeJeune

-- Work Inc. – Full Time Community Training Specialist Direct Support Staff for the Residential Homes
+Dani has gone on co-op with Work Inc. as a Full Time Community Training Specialist Direct Support Staff for the Residential Homes.

 - 21st Annual George W. Veditz American Sign Language Festival hosted by Northeastern University’s American Sign Language Program

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.